Ivan Shmakov

 the right track here?

 Yes, that's basically how it works.
-Webservers typically use rewrite
+Webservers typically use rewritewww.<whatever>" .
+When I went to the site - it said stuff like

 https://www.example.com/paybill/e2gbm853dc